colorful-asteroid/boundless-kitten/README.md

 [Marc Cristophe](https://github.com/fusupo/)

 ## How to Contribute ##
-Contact a person listed in creidts or report an issue on github.
+Contact a person listed in credits or report an issue on github.

 ## References ##